domroutley/static-website-module/README.md

 # Static Website Infrastructure
-Infrastructure for a static hosted website in Azure.
+Infrastructure module for a static hosted website in Azure.

 ## How to implement